davisjoseph6/social-media-dashboard-final/README.md

 ## with messenger and AI chatbot
 ## with analytics, posts page and home feed.

+- Authentication - registration and login.
+(If time allows using Facebook's Auth service).
+- Analytics of facebook posts.
+- home page with feed from facebook
+- make posts to facebook
+- messaging within the app
+- AI chatbot.

 # Social Media Dashboard Application.
 This project is a social media dashboard with messenger and AI chatbot features.